Reference

 Architectural Invariants

-The runtime guarantees MAPLE enforces instead of leaving to policy.
+The OS guarantees MAPLE enforces instead of leaving to policy.

 Architectural Invariants